Ham1414/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. Change the owner and the group owner for all the file and directories
 15. Change the owner and the group owner of a specific file
 16. Changes the owner of the file "hello" to "betty" only if it is owned by the user "guillaume"
+17. Play the star wars IV episode in the terminal